Skip to content

 Network Options (HTTP Allowlist + Secret Injection)

-Gondolin's network bridge only forwards HTTP/HTTPS traffic.
-Requests are intercepted on the host side, which allows enforcing host allowlists and injecting secrets without exposing them inside the VM.
+Gondolin's network bridge mediates HTTP/HTTPS traffic and can optionally proxy allowlisted outbound SSH or explicit mapped TCP flows.
+Requests are intercepted on the host side, which allows enforcing host allowlists and injecting secrets without exposing them inside the VM (for HTTP/TLS-mediated flows).

 • --allow-host HOST_PATTERN